-OffsetOutOfBoundsException, SizeOutOfBoundsException, UnsupportedRawMemoryRegionException, MemoryTypeConflictException base The starting physical address accessible through the returned instance.
+OffsetOutOfBoundsException,

+SizeOutOfBoundsException,

+UnsupportedRawMemoryRegionException,

+MemoryTypeConflictException

 Create an instance of a class that implements RawByteWriter39 and accesses memory of getRegion40 in the address range described by base, stride, and count.
-The actual extent of the memory addressed by the object is stride $size\ of\ RawByteWriter$ count.
+The actual extent of the memory addressed by the object is stride size of RawByteWriter count.
 The object is allocated in the current memory area of the calling thread.